jmenne/azd-routingdemo/README.md

 ## 🤝 Contributing

 Interested in contributing your template to the catalog?
-See [CONTRIBUTING.md](CONTRIBUTING.md) and the [catalog contribution guide](https://microsoftlearning.github.io/trainer-demo-deploy/docs/contribute).
+See the [catalog contribution guide](https://microsoftlearning.github.io/trainer-demo-deploy/docs/contribute).

 ## 📄 License